• Skip to primary navigation

 Here's a list of what you'll need to make these paleo beet muffins:

-• avocado oil
+• avocado oil - or any neutral flavored oil

-• vanilla extract
+• vanilla extract - for flavor

-• coconut sugar
+• coconut sugar - to sweeten the muffins.

-• baking soda
+• baking soda - for extra fluff

-• salt
+• salt - enhances the flavors

-• dark chocolate chips (optional)
+• dark chocolate chips - optional mix in.

-ingredients in chocolate beet muffins
+Ingredients in chocolate beet muffins.

 How to Make Paleo Chocolate Beet Muffins

-To make these paleo beet muffins, first preheat your oven to 350 degrees F. Line a muffin tin with paper or silicone muffins liners.
+1. To make these paleo beet muffins, first preheat your oven to 350 degrees F. Line a muffin tin with paper or silicone muffins liners.
 Please note, silicone liners work better for this recipe.
 Paper liners stick a little to the muffins until they have been chilled in the fridge.

-Next, add all of the muffin ingredients except the chocolate chips to your food processor or high powered blender.
+2. Next, add all of the muffin ingredients except the chocolate chips to your food processor or high powered blender.
 Blend the mixture, stopping a few times to scrape down the sides until the beets are well pureed.

-When the batter is ready, scoop it into the lined muffin pan, filling each slot just over half way full.
+4. When the batter is ready, scoop it into the lined muffin pan, filling each slot just over half way full.
 You should get about 10 muffins.

-muffin batter in food processor
+Muffin batter in food processor.

-muffin batter in lined muffin tin
+Muffin batter in lined muffin tin.

-Place the muffins in your preheated oven and bake at 350 degrees for 20-22 minutes.
+1. Place the muffins in your preheated oven and bake at 350 degrees for 20-22 minutes.

-After baking, cool the muffins for a few minutes in the pan, then transfer them to a wire cooling rack.
+2. After baking, cool the muffins for a few minutes in the pan, then transfer them to a wire cooling rack.

-freshly baked muffins in baking pan
+Freshly baked muffins in baking pan.

-muffin cut in half
+Muffin cut in half.

 Storage